A place for stories about chronic illness, disability, mental health, and neurodivergence.

 “It’s getting bad again – I mean, this is technically the worst it’s ever been …” In her new poem, sickness in the seams of it all, Sophie Mattholie writes about her experience with POTS.

-In her first poem for Knee Brace Press, Heather Ann Pulido writes about relationships, anxiety, and endings.
+In her follow up poem for Knee Brace Press, Heather Ann Pulido writes about finding community with people who love and support her, anxiety and all.